LeyuanLoh/ISUCOMS327/Assignment-1.10/README.md

 HIT 0+0d1
 SPEED 0+0d1
 DESC
-I am from Malaysia so ringgi Malaysia must be here, but it jsut worth lesser than US dolalr :(
+I am from Malaysia so ringgit Malaysia must be here, but it just worth lesser than US dolar :(
 .
 ATTR 2+2d6
 RRTY 80